 AzureBlobStorage.CreateBlockBlob( "files", FileUpload.FileName, FileUpload.Media );

 Then the application must run Flow, passing the file’s address linking to the blob.
-Then Flow downloads the file and in my case, converts its content to JSON, first deleting the line that defines it as XML:
+Then Flow downloads the file and in my case, converts its content to JSON using the “Parse JSON” action, but first deleting the line that defines it as XML:

 I chose this approach because the use of xpath to read a file has a disadvantage – it creates a list.
 Finally, to return such a list to PowerApps it should be converted to JSON format.
 And in addition, if it has more than 5k elements, the loop rev limit should be additionally handled.